 U.S. Department of Health and Human Services, Centers for Disease Control and Prevention.
 (2021).
 Supporting students with chronic health conditions in school-based out of school time programs. https://www.cdc.gov/healthyschools/323508-A_FS_SupportingStudentsWithChronicHC.pdf

 U.S. Department of Education, Office for Civil Rights.
 (2022).
 Protecting students with disabilities. https://www2.ed.gov/about/offices/list/ocr/504faq.html#skipnav2

 Venrick, H., McClure, N., & Hande, K. (2020).
 Leveraging school nurse expertise to meet children's health and nutrition needs in afterschool programs.
 NASN School Nurse, 35(1), 15-17. doi: 10.1177/1942602X19874490

 Acknowledgment of Author(s)

 Wendy A. Doremus, DNP, RN, FNP-BC (retired), PHNA-BC (retired)

 Adopted: January 2014

 Suggested citation: National Association of School Nurses.
-(2018).
-School-sponsored before, after, and extended school year programs— The role of the school nurse (Position Statement).
-Silver Spring, MD: Author.
+(2023).
+School-sponsored before, after, and extended school year/out of school time programs (Position Statement).
+Author.